UniversalTze/CoughOverflow/README.md

 Tech stack includes:
 - Backend built in python using FastAPI framework.
-- Docker image has been made for this webserver.
+- Docker image has been made for this server.
 (Docker.yml)
-- Docker image for analysis engine was alsoc created.
+- Docker image for analysis engine was also created.
 - Deployed on AWS using Terraform.

 ## CoughOverflow Pathogen Analysis Service